MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Set-MgGroupLicense.md

 To get the subscriptions available in the directory, perform a GET subscribedSkus request.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Set-MgBetaGroupLicense](/powershell/module/Microsoft.Graph.Beta.Groups/Set-MgBetaGroupLicense?view=graph-powershell-beta)

 ## SYNTAX

 ### AssignExpanded (Default)